 Fits standard pool poles

-The Lalapool Swimming Pool Brush may be simple, but it’s well-made, durable, and gets the job done quickly—and it’s affordably priced, to boot.
-This brush is 18 inches wide, allowing you to cover more area per sweep.
-Aluminum reinforces its ABS (Acrylonitrile butadiene styrene) plastic head, helping to ensure the brush doesn’t bend or break as you clean.
-The brush's edges curl up slightly, allowing you to get into corners, and its densely packed bristles make quick work of any dirt or algae on your pool's floor or walls.
+The Lalapool Swimming Pool Brush may be simple, but it’s well-made, durable, and gets the job done quickly—and it’s affordably priced.
+After using this brush in her pool for several weeks, our at-home tester said she thinks every pool owner should have one.
+This brush is 18 inches wide, allowing you to cover more area per sweep, and its curved ends allow you to sweep out algae from the corner of your pool.
+The aluminum finish reinforces its ABS (Acrylonitrile butadiene styrene) plastic head, helping to ensure the brush doesn’t bend or break as you clean.
+Our tester also appreciated how this brush's densely packed bristles make quick work of any dirt or algae on your pool's floor or walls.

 Curved edges get into corners